« Back to News & Insights

 Labor costs: Like energy costs, with continuous mixing, the labor costs and human intervention are lower than batch mixers.

-Recipe and Process Control
+Batch Mixing for Recipe and Process Control

 Regarding precision and ingredient control, bakers need to consider variations in the end product, such as flavorings or inclusions.
 Continuous mixers quickly process larger amounts of ingredients and work best for applications with limited ingredient changes.
 Precision and control factors include: